jcvignoli/lumiere-movies/README.md

 PHP 7 is required.
 PHP 8 will soon be mandatory.

 1. Activate the plugin
 2. Configure the plugin (in admin settings).
-Values are automatically filled.
+Default values are automatically filled.
+In most cases, no change is required.
 3. Make sure the cache directories (cache and photo directories) have been created (in cache settings).
-The plugin is preconfigured to work with "/wp-content/plugins/lumiere-movies/cache/".
-The plugin will work with or without the cache.
+The plugin is preconfigured to work with "/wp-content/cache/lumiere-movies/".
+The plugin works with or without cache.

 ### basic options